Cardiopulmonary Stress Testing Systems Market Size and Share

 By End User: Sports Labs Drive Market Evolution

 Hospitals controlled 28.3% expenditure in 2024, yet sports-performance and research labs headline growth at 10.2% CAGR, reflecting rising elite-fitness budgets and university studies.
-The cardiopulmonary exercise testing market benefits from pro-team demand for daily readiness scoring, and cycle-ergometer protocols fine-tuned to altitude camps.
+The cardiopulmonary stress testing systems market benefits from pro-team demand for daily readiness scoring, and cycle-ergometer protocols fine-tuned to altitude camps.
 Rehabilitation centers follow suit, folding CPET into post-operative care plans reimbursed under newly expanded cardiac-rehab codes.

 By Application: Disease Diagnostics Face Performance Assessment Challenge